Team Sonic Racing: Reception

 According to review aggregator website Metacritic, Team Sonic Racing received "mixed or average reviews".
 Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 60% of critics.
 Screen Rant observed that critics generally deemed it fun but inferior to the Sega All-Stars titles and Mario Kart 8, which they felt were presented better.

 Many critics of the game praised the team-based game play and the track designs as well.
 IGN stated, "Team Sonic Racing nails what matters most: speed and finesse on the racetrack.
-The new team system is a fantastic evolution of the arcade racing formula that gives you a real reason to work together, and there’s a litany of customization options to keep you coming back to these excellent tracks to earn more."
+The new team system is a fantastic evolution of the arcade racing formula that gives you a real reason to work together, and there's a litany of customization options to keep you coming back to these excellent tracks to earn more."
 Brian Shia of Game Informer stated, "Team Sonic Racing delivers a fun, easy-to-play experience that bolsters its adequate gameplay with distinct flavors to help it stand out from the rest of the genre."
-Nintendo Life gave the game a positive review, stating, "It’s strangely satisfying when you send some rockets to your 7th place chum and see their ranking climb a few moments later.
-Even though you’re just watching a number change, there’s an odd feeling of teamwork done well."
+Nintendo Life gave the game a positive review, stating, "It's strangely satisfying when you send some rockets to your 7th place chum and see their ranking climb a few moments later.
+Even though you're just watching a number change, there's an odd feeling of teamwork done well."

 Many were critical of the game's story mode.
 Game Informer also stated, "The Team Adventure story mode is an inconsequential narrative told through still character images over background environments, making the uninteresting plot even less engaging."
-GamesRadar+ was also critical of the game's story mode stating, "Team Sonic Racing's campaign includes seven chapters of races, as well as other types of modes like ring collection, target smashes, and elimination rounds, tied together by horribly boring cutscenes made up of static character art.
+GamesRadar+ was also critical of the game's story mode stating, "Team Sonic Racings campaign includes seven chapters of races, as well as other types of modes like ring collection, target smashes, and elimination rounds, tied together by horribly boring cutscenes made up of static character art.
 If you're looking to handle the majority of this one alone then the campaign will be your only option.
 Outside time trials, local play, and online multiplayer, there isn't much else you can play through when you first start out."
 Many publications criticized its voice acting as well.
 IGN described it as "[falling] somewhere between laughable and painful to listen to as most voices sound more like parodies than actual characters", only appreciating the ability to skip the voice altogether.